zbalkan/zbalkan/Readme.md

 I am a cybersecurity guy with developer and sysadmin background.
 Sadly, I left many works where I've worked due to legal ownership, so that you can see only a subset of my works here.

-I am currently studying Cybersecurity in Tallinn University of Technology.

 ### My gists

 https://gist.github.com/zbalkan